 Adolescent Immunization Backgrounder

-The US immunization program vaccination schedule is a blueprint that provides people with a continuum of immunity throughout their lives.
-While our immunization program produces high vaccination rates in infants and toddlers, lower in adolescents, and lowest in adults.
+The US immunization program vaccination schedule is a blueprint that provides individuals with continued immunity throughout their lives.
+US immunization rates are highest in infants and toddlers, lower in adolescents, and lowest in adults.
 Data from the Centers for Disease Control and Prevention (CDC) show that recommended vaccines are underused in adolescents.
-This is due to a variety of factors including few regular wellness visits, and parents and providers treating immunization as lower priority for pre-teens and teens.
-It is critical to focus on vaccinating adolescents to ensure disease prevention and to encourage a lifelong commitment to better preventive healthcare through immunization.
+Vaccines for adolescents are especially critical as they protect against serious and deadly diseases including a wide range of cancers and a particularly severe type of meningitis.
+In addition to disease prevention, focusing on vaccinating adolescents encourages a lifelong commitment to better preventive healthcare through immunization.

-The CDC, American Academy of Pediatrics, American Academy of Family Physicians, American Medical Association, and Society for Adolescent Health and Medicine all recommend a routine healthcare visit that includes vaccination at 11-12 years of age.
+The CDC, American Academy of Pediatrics, American Academy of Family Physicians, American Medical Association, and Society for Adolescent Health and Medicine all recommend a routine healthcare visit that includes vaccination at age 11-12 years.
 Adolescents who are not vaccinated at this age should have their vaccines brought up-to-date as soon as possible.

 Vaccines Protect against Serious and Deadly Diseases

-There are approximately 1,000 cases of meningococcal disease in the US each year.
 Anyone can get meningococcal disease, but adolescents have an increased risk of getting the disease.
-Even with rapid, appropriate treatment, approximately 10-14 percent of people who become infected will die and 15 percent of survivors will suffer complications including brain damage, hearing loss, and amputations.
+Even with rapid, appropriate treatment, approximately 10 percent of those who become infected will die, and up to 20 percent of survivors will suffer serious and permanent complications including brain damage, hearing loss, and amputations.

 The most common clinical presentations of meningococcal disease are meningitis and meningococcal bacteremia; each can occur alone or in combination with the other.
 Meningococcal disease is marked by frequently nonspecific symptoms at onset and very rapid progression that can kill an otherwise healthy adolescent in less than 48 hours.